nsyawali12/fish-eating-classification/README.md

 by Naufal Syawali "Wallskiy"
 A Notebook for coding test entry to company eFishery, the purpose is to classifying fish is they got eating process or not,

-## Getting Started with the notebook
-All you need to do just running all the cell from **google colab**, for futher detailed explanation of each step, you can see in jupter notebook file.

 ### Problem Definition

 In this challenge case, we got datasets about fish movements by index X, Y, Z, in that moment, that will lead the fish into eating session.
 Meanwhile, fish which got eat the feed will be label as 1, and the other which not have eat labelled as 0